 The artist was reported as Stella Jarvis Marks and the large oil painting was dated 1911.
 It seems Jarvis was a misreading, and that the artist was Australian born Stella Lewis Marks (1887-1985).
 Marks went on to become a highly respected portrait painter, especially when she began to specialize in miniatures, with members of the British royal family among her subjects.

 During my research of the missing painting I made contact with Anthony Pettifer, Stella Marks’ grandson.
 He was unaware of its existence, but is just as intrigued by the story as I am.
+There is even a possibility that the painting was not genuine.
+Collector George Garnett was an accomplished amateur artist and some of the items he offered for sale were a bit ‘dubious’!

 The strange thing is that Edith Cavell was not well known in 1911, apart from within the nursing field.
-So what led Stella to choose her as a subject?
+So what would lead Stella to choose her as a subject?
 The only possible connection that Anthony can find is through the Anglican church.
 At the time Stella’s uncle, Julius Lewis, was Sub-Dean of Armidale in New South Wales.
 Edith’s father, who died in 1910, had been an Anglican vicar.
 Edith was an accomplished amateur artist, so it’s possible there was an introduction.
 Yes, a very tenuous link!

 THE PORTRAIT ON PUBLIC DISPLAY